 Counseling services within the Dartmouth College Health Service are free and available to all full-time enrolled students at Dartmouth College.
 Students on a Leave Term and spouses of students are eligible for a one-time free consultation.
 Students referred to a community therapist for long-term therapy will incur fees and may need to utilize their insurance.

 What if it is after business hours or a weekend and I need to talk with a counselor?

-- The Counseling Center offers 24-hour crisis counseling for enrolled students or for those who are concerned about an enrolled student.
+- The Counseling Center offers 24-hour crisis counseling for all students and for those who are concerned about a student.
 Crisis services can be accessed by calling the Counseling Center phone number, 603-646-9442.
-If it is after hours, you will be prompted to select option #1 to initiate on-call services.
+If it is after hours, you will be prompted to select option 1 to initiate on-call services.

 Will my counselor share with others what I talk about in my sessions?

-- All Counseling Center counselors recognizes the importance of privacy and safety as the basis of effective therapy.
+- All Counseling Center counselors recognize the importance of privacy and safety as the basis of effective therapy.
 We do not share information about students seeking help with anyone without written permission.
 Exceptions to confidentiality are rare and specifically mandated by law and professional ethics.
 We make sure to review confidentiality during our first contact with all students and are available to answer any questions about confidentiality as they may arise during treatment.
 Safeguarding information shared by students in the context of the counselor-client relationship is an ethical and legal responsibility of all Counseling Center clinicians.
-For further information, please see Confidentiality & Release of Information www.dartmouth.edu/~chd/confidentiality/
+For further information, please see Confidentiality & Release of Information.

 - There may be times when a student and their counselor decide it would be beneficial to turn to others for additional support. i.e. parents, Deans, coaches, or Community Directors.
 If a student requests such contact, they will be asked to sign a release of information giving permission for their counselor to communicate with the person(s) designated on the release.